ohreally/practical-internet-server-configuration/README.md

 See the file [errata.md](errata.md) for corrections and additions discovered after the publication of the book.

+## Addendum

+An online addendum, containing a large number of links to additional information and documentation, is available at [librobert.net/book/internet/addendum](https://www.librobert.net/book/internet/addendum.en).

 ## About the book

 Learn the skills to complete the full installation, configuration, and maintenance of an enterprise class internet server, no matter what Unix-like operating system you prefer.
 This book will rapidly guide you towards real system administration, with clear explanations along the way.